Comparison of American and British English: Primary and secondary school

 Speakers in both the United States and the United Kingdom use several additional terms for specific types of secondary school.
 A US prep school or preparatory school is an independent school funded by tuition fees; the same term is used in the UK for a private school for pupils under 13, designed to prepare them for fee-paying public schools.
 In the US, Catholic schools cover costs through tuition and have affiliations with a religious institution, most often a Catholic church or diocese.
-In England, where the state-funded education system grew from parish schools organised by the local established church, the Church of England (C of E, or CE), and many schools, especially primary schools (up to age 11) retain a church connection and are known as church schools, CE schools or CE (aided) schools.
+In England, where the state-funded education system grew from parish schools arranged by the local established church, the Church of England (C of E, or CE), and many schools, especially primary schools (up to age 11) retain a church connection and are known as church schools, CE schools or CE (aided) schools.
 There are also faith schools associated with the Roman Catholic Church and other major faiths, with a mixture of funding arrangements.
 In Scotland, Catholic schools are generally operated as government-funded state schools for Catholic communities, particularly in large cities such as Glasgow.

 In the US, a magnet school receives government funding and has special admission requirements: in some cases pupils gain admission through superior performance on admission tests, while other magnet schools admit students through a lottery.
 The UK has city academies, which are independent privately sponsored schools run with public funding and which can select up to 10% of pupils by aptitude.
 Moreover, in the UK 36 local education authorities retain selection by ability at 11.
 They maintain grammar schools (state funded secondary schools), which admit pupils according to performance in an examination (known as the 11+) and comprehensive schools that take pupils of all abilities.
 Grammar schools select the most academically able 10% to 23% of those who sit the exam.
 Students who fail the exam go to a secondary modern school, sometimes called a "high school", or increasingly an "academy".
 In areas where there are no grammar schools the comprehensives likewise may term themselves high schools or academies.
 Nationally only 6% of pupils attend grammar schools, mainly in four distinct counties.
 Some private schools are called "grammar schools", chiefly those that were grammar schools long before the advent of state education.